ahmohbati/SecOn/Syslog.md

 syslog-ng's configuration file is located at `/etc/syslog-ng/syslog-ng.conf`

 ### Forwarding
-You can configure syslog-ng to forward Bro/OSSEC/IDS logs to [third-party systems](ThirdPartyIntegration).
+You can configure syslog-ng to forward Bro / OSSEC / IDS logs to [third-party systems](ThirdPartyIntegration).

 ### More Information
 For more information about syslog-ng, please see: